RetroPie/RetroPie-Docs/docs/The-gpSP-Emulator.md

 ## Controller Setup

+###Previous Version

 From [here](https://github.com/petrockblog/RetroPie-Setup/issues/193#issuecomment-19900909):

 It appears that gpsp is not run via libretro thus its not configured like the rest of RetroArch.
 My solution was to run gpsp from command line with no arguments (sudo ./~/RetroPie/emulators/gpsp/raspberrypi/gpsp ) and configure my buttons through the onscreen menu there.
 This generated a gpsp.cfg file (binary).

 If you have a keyboard connected you can press [F10] and access the menu to setup the controller.
 You can also access the menu while in-game by holding [SELECT] and pressing [R Trigger] on your controller.

+###Current Version

+Apparently as of the latest version, the method above works fine, except that the file locations have moved.
+The emulators themselves have been moved to "/opt/retropi/emulators".
+To configure your input, simply do "cd /opt/retropi/emulators/gpsp", and then run the program with "./gpsp".
+It will mention something about no game loaded and on the bottom says to press B or Select to return; use a keyboard to press Backspace.
+This will come up with a menu that you can use the arrow keys on a keyboard to navigate.

+Move down to "Configure gamepad input" if you want to configure gamepad input, or use the a simular message for configuring the keyboard.
+In the new menu, use the arrow keys to highlight a line and press Enter on the keyboard.
+It will wait for a button to be pressed and will map that button to the virtual button in the emulator.
+After it finds the button, move to the next line and repeat.
+When done, simply select "Back" at the bottom of the menu and then "Exit gpSP" to save the settings.

 ## Games not working/White Screen